Bruin-Dev/Intelygenz/adr/custom_docker_images.md

 - The images published directly in [dockerhub](https://hub.docker.com/) will not be used as base images for the Dockerfile of the microservices, but private ones stored in the ECR repository used in the project.

-- If you want to update the igzpackages library, you will need to update it in the specific repository where it will be managed, as well as update the variables to reference this library in the GitlabCI files so that it can be used in the CI/CD process.
+- If you want to update the `igzpackages` library, you will need to update it in the specific repository where it will be managed, as well as update the variables to reference this library in the GitlabCI files so that it can be used in the CI/CD process.

+-  Now that we are going to have an extra repo solely for the management of `custompackages` we have to deal with two MRs every time we need to carry out a feature or fix in `automation-engine` where altering code within this library is necessary.
+The MR in `custompackages` must be merged prior to the one in `automation-engine` in order to let the pipeline in the extra repo generate new Docker images and new version tags, which are needed to update `Dockerfile`s in `automation-engine`.
+It's a matter of coordinating actions.

+  Fortunately, we won't have to change `custompackages` too much as this library holds common code across **all** the microservices of this system and hence this code is unlikely to change.

 ## Alternatives